Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-kubernetes-cluster-kubectl.md

 * Use your existing Kubernetes cluster or create a Kubernetes cluster on a cloud platform of your choice.
 * Create or use your existing `kubeconfig` file for your Kubernetes cluster.
 By default, kubectl looks for a file named `config` in the `$HOME/.kube` directory.
 A complete step-by-step guide for creating a kubeconfig file using a service account can be found [here](http://docs.shippable.com/platform/integration/kubernetes/#creating-a-kubeconfig-file).
 * Build and Push the Docker image of the application that you want to deploy to a registry of your choice.
 You could use our sample Node.js app in case you don't have one.
-[Docker Image](https://hub.docker.com/r/devopsrecipes/node_app/tags/) & [Build and Push Docker image to Docker registry](/ci/push-docker-registry/)
+[Docker Image](https://hub.docker.com/r/devopsrecipes/node_app/tags/) & [Build and Push a Docker Image to Jfrog](/ci/tutorial/build-push-image-to-jfrog)
-* If your registry is a private registry, create a Kubernetex Secret called `imagePullSecrets` to pull private images from a Docker registry.
+* If your registry is a private registry, create a Kubernetex Secret of type `imagePullSecrets` called `private-registry-key` to pull private images from a Docker registry.
 The steps are documented [here](/deploy/tutorial/pull_private_image_kubernetes).
 * Create Kubernetes Deployment Spec to deploy your app, which also references the secret.
 Your spec will look something like this,

 **Kubernetes Deployment Spec**